When to plant Impatiens in Thomas County, KS

 Thomas County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 30 and first fall frost is October 12.

-Thomas County County sits in USDA Zone 6a.
+Thomas County sits in USDA Zone 6a.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Thomas County County's climate?
+Can Impatiens grow in Thomas County's climate?

 Your Thomas County Garden Planner — Free